emiyl/psvimgtools-frontend/README.md

 I also have a few features planned such as:

-1. Some sort of progress bar/indicator
+1. Some sort of progress bar/indicator (This will be hard to do. as extracting / repacking is handled by PSVIMGTOOLS CLI)

-2. Remove 'Topics' app Easyinstaller

 3. A Server Where You Can Upload/Download DRMFree Backup Files.